Lucy Keith-Diagne, Ph.D.

 Coastal conservation of the African manatee in West and Central Africa

 African manatees (Trichechus senegalensis) face significant threats throughout their range, which extends along Africa’s western coast from southern Mauritania to central Angola.
 The species is believed to be in decline, but reliable data on its distribution, biology, and ecology are scarce.
-Although all of the countries where African manatees can be found have laws to protect them from hunters, those conservation measures are not effectively enforced.
-The species is also susceptible to incidental bycatch by artisanal fisheries.
+Although all of the countries where African manatees can be found have laws to protect them, those conservation measures are not effectively enforced.
+The species is illegally hunted almost everywhere it occurs, and other threats include incidental bycatch by artisanal fisheries, dams, and habitat loss because of human development.

-Keith-Diagne will use her Pew marine fellowship to collect much-needed data on manatee population genetics, ecology, and health and to measure species mortality associated with illegal hunting, incidental taking, and coastal development across six countries in Central and West Africa: Cameroon, the Democratic Republic of the Congo, the Gambia, Guinea-Bissau, Nigeria, and Senegal.
-She will work with conservation groups and local stakeholders to establish protected areas and build research and management capacity among African conservationists.
-Keith-Diagne will also seek to create alternative livelihoods for individuals engaged in manatee hunting by establishing programs that retrain them as fish farmers and as rangers for manatee reserves.
+Keith-Diagne used her Pew marine fellowship to collect much-needed data on manatee population genetics, ecology, and health and to measure species mortality associated with illegal hunting, incidental taking, and coastal development across five countries in Central and West Africa: Senegal, the Gambia, Nigeria, Cameroon, and the Democratic Republic of the Congo.
+She worked with government wildlife agencies, conservation groups, and local stakeholders to build research and management capacity among African conservationists.
+Keith-Diagne also helped create alternative livelihoods for individuals engaged in manatee hunting by establishing programs that retrain them as fish farmers and as rangers for manatee reserves, and in 2021 led the First African Manatee Symposium to disseminate research results for the species.

 To learn more about Keith-Diagne, read her bio.